Bluehost Review: Why You Should Avoid Bluehost At All Costs (Seriously)

 The customer service is fast and helpful

 What I thought would be a cumbersome process was actually painless.
 They did all the work for me!
 At that point, I knew I had made a great decision by switching to Siteground.
-Since then, I’ve contacted customer service three times, and the reps were equally personable and quick.
+Since then, I’ve contacted customer dozens of times, and the reps were equally personable and quick.
 Siteground also offers phone support, which I’ve used once.
 I got through to a person in less than a minute.
 If you’re looking a support team that treats you like a person, you will not be disappointed with Siteground.
 Trust me, technical issues come up, and you’ll need to reach out for help.
 Having access to well-trained, personable customer service makes everything so much easier!
 When choosing a host, make sure to seriously consider the quality of the customer service.

 Site transfer is completely free with Siteground!